 Author’ s Biography:

-A Free 1 Hour Preliminary MRP Telephone/Skype Coaching Consultation Plus Free Copy of My E-book are available upon request (You is going to be asked to cover your own long distance phone charges)
+A totally free 1 Hour Introductory MRP Telephone/Skype Training Consultation And Free Copy of My E-book are available upon ask for (You will be asked to cover your own personal long distance telephone charges)

 Author’ s Bio: